quarto-dev/quarto-web/docs/computations/_jupyter-authoring-tools.md

 {{< meta vscode-screenshot >}}

 You can install the VS Code extension by searching for 'quarto' in the extensions panel or from the [extension marketplace](https://marketplace.visualstudio.com/items?itemName=quarto.quarto).

-You can also naturally use the VS Code noteobok editor to create {{< meta jupyter-language >}} notebooks that you will render with Quarto.
+You can also use the VS Code notebook editor to create {{< meta jupyter-language >}} notebooks that you will render with Quarto.
 The next section discusses using notebooks with Quarto in the context of Jupyter Lab, but the same concepts apply to VS Code.

 ### Jupyter Lab